muhil17/Calculator-program-using-Python/README.md

  So kindly support and follow my account.
 Thanks in advance.

  As this is my first code, I have uploaded a Calculator using Python.
  I have uploaded 2 types of Calculator code.

-1)Simple Calculator in one Expression
+1)Simple Calculator in one Expression:

    Through this simple calculator you can perform five operations using only 2 inputs.
    The five operations are
-   1)Addition 2) Subtraction 3)Multiplication 4) Division 5) Modulo
+   1) Addition 2) Subtraction 3) Multiplication 4) Division 5) Modulo

    It will ask for "Enter the expression (Ex:2+3) (+,-,*,/,%) (0 for Exit) :" .
    You can enter any digit number followed by an operator ( only use 5 operators mentioned above) and then a number again.